Sunnydale: Prior to Buffy's arrival

 In the 1930s, there was at least one more major earthquake in Sunnydale.
 This caused a cave-in that swallowed up the Master and his lair, as well as the Satanist temple on Kingman's Bluff.
 (The date of this earthquake is given as either 1932 or 1937, although it is possible these were two distinct quakes.)

 Sometime in the 1980s or 1990s, Richard Wilkins was again elected mayor, now under the name of "Richard Wilkins III", and served more than one term.

 By the 1990s, Sunnydale appeared to have become a typical town on the California coast, with a popular mayor, a police force that Principal Snyder describes as "deeply stupid," and a local newspaper (the Sunnydale Press).
-However, Mayor Wilkins had instructed the police to cover up any supernatural or mysterious violence occurring in the city, and had instructed Principal Snyder to cover up supernatural violence occurring at Sunnydale High.
+However, Mayor Wilkins had instructed the police to cover up any supernatural or mysterious violence occurring in the city and had directed Principal Snyder to conceal supernatural violence occurring at Sunnydale High.